okviz/okviz.github.io/_mydocs/www/contributing/review-guidelines/index.md

       tailored to your analytical needs.
       ```

    **The review title and descriptions must be meaningful and informative**, reflecting key insights or findings from the review.
 The title should highlight a significant aspect of the visual, such as its standout feature or primary use case.

-## Sponsored Content

-Even if the review is sponsored, you must provide an honest and unbiased assessment of the visual.
-Sponsorship does not influence the evaluation process or the final rating.

-> There is no need to explicitly state in the review that the content is sponsored, as the website will automatically include this information.
-You should focus on delivering a fair and accurate review, regardless of sponsorship.

-## Maintenance

-Reviews may be periodically updated to reflect significant changes in the visual, such as new features, design improvements, or enhancements to documentation and support.
-However, any updates must be agreed upon and carried out by the original author of the review.
-The author is responsible for revisiting the visual, reassessing it based on the updated criteria, and making any necessary changes to the review.

 &nbsp;